 Using Skala with the Atomic Simulation Environment (ASE)#

 This tutorial provides a comprehensive overview of how to use the Skala neural network-based exchange-correlation functional with the Atomic Simulation Environment (ASE).
-The Skala functional is available as an ASE calculator, enabling accurate and scalable density functional theory calculations on molecular and periodic systems.
+The Skala functional is available as an ASE calculator, enabling accurate and scalable density functional theory calculations on molecular systems.

 import numpy as np